ccli8/mbed-ce-mcuboot-demo/NUVOTON_QUICK_START.md

-# Getting started with MCUboot for Nuvoton Mbed-Enabled platform
+# Getting started with MCUboot for Nuvoton Mbed CE enabled platform

 [MCUboot](https://www.mcuboot.com/) is a secure bootloader for 32-bits micro-controllers.
 There has been an [MCUboot port for Mbed OS](https://docs.mcuboot.com/readme-mbed.html).